-Table 11 Measure BE-1 Actions Action ID Action Description BE 1.1 Continue to enforce the adopted Hayward Electrification Ordinance for new residential buildings banning natural gas.
-Key Pillar: Structural Change BE 1.2 Continue to monitor the 9th circuit court of appeals of the CRA vs City of Berkley ruling.
-Based on current legislative feasibility, establish mandatory requirements to eliminate natural gas in all newly constructed buildings by 2026.
+Action ID Action Description BE 1.1 Continue to enforce the adopted Hayward Electrification Ordinance for new residential buildings banning natural gas.
+Key Pillar: Structural Change BE 1.2 Adopt an ordinance, reach code, or zero NOx threshold, effective January 1, 2026, that establishes mandatory requirements that all newly constructed buildings avoid natural gas use by 2026.
 Key Pillar: Structural Change BE 1.3 Compile case studies conducted by BayREN, the Building Decarbonization Coalition and other relevant sources that show cost effective strategies for electric buildings by prototype and detail the cost savings associated with all-electric construction.
 Share the information on the City's website.
 Key Pillar: Education/Funding BE 1.4 Partner with BayREN to provide/share technical resources, including hosting workforce development training for installers, local contractors, and building owners/operators, to discuss benefits and technical requirements of electrification within Hayward.
 Promote the cost savings, environmental benefits, and versatility of electrification to builders, property owners, and contractors on the City website and at the City permit counters.
-Key Pillar: Education/ Partnership BE 1.5 Engage with stakeholders, both internal stakeholders, such as City staff and officials, and external stakeholders, such as local developers and community groups regarding the purpose and impact of the Hayward Electrification Reach Code and to identify equity concerns.
+Key Pillar: Education/Partnership BE 1.5 Engage with stakeholders, both internal stakeholders, such as City staff and officials, and external stakeholders, such as local developers and community groups regarding the purpose and impact of the Hayward Electrification Reach Code and to identify equity concerns.
 Key Pillar: Partnership/Equity BE 1.6 Engage with an organization such as Building Decarbonization Coalition to work with local building industry stakeholders in educating developers and other stakeholders on new appliances and approaches to building electrification.
 Key Pillar: Partnership BE 1.7 Partner with Ava Community Energy to conduct an electrification infrastructure and capacity feasibility study to identify expected increases in electricity demand due to building and vehicle electrification, ensure capacity to meet that demand, and identify any infrastructure improvements.
 Key Pillar: Feasibility Studies BE 1.8 Utilize the Low Carbon Concrete Code Amendment Toolkit and review current best practices to develop implementation strategies, compliance forms, and specifications for compliant mixes.
 Key Pillar: Feasibility Studies

-Action ID Action Description

-BE 1.9 Promote the use of low carbon concrete in construction projects (residential and commercial).
+Action ID Action Description BE 1.9 Promote the use of low carbon concrete in construction projects (residential and commercial).
 Coordinate with the California Air Resources Board as they develop rules and guidance pursuant to AB2446.

-Key Pillar: Education

-Total GHG Er missions Reduction from Measure: 2030: 5,392 MT CO 2 e, 2045: 18,761 MT CO 2 e

-City Cost: Mo City Cost: Moderate
+Key Pillar: Education Total GHG E missions Reduction from Measure: 2030: 5,392 MT CO 2 e, 2045: 18,761 MT CO 2 e City Cost: Moderate Community Cost: Moderate Co-Benefits: Improved Public Health & Safety, Sustainable Land Use Planning

-Community (Community Cost: Moderate

-Co-Benefits: Improved Public Health & Safety, Sustainable Land Use Planning